 How to clean outdoor furniture foam inserts/seat pads

-The aforementioned How to clean outdoor furniture cushion covers article also provided a detailed how to for cleaning our seat pads/inserts in the ‘Full Clean Method’.
+The aforementioned How to clean outdoor furniture cushion covers article also provided a detailed how-to for cleaning our seat pads/inserts in the ‘Full Clean Method’.

 It’s no good having a waterproof/UV resistant fabric if the foam insert isn't fit for purpose.
-Ours are constructed from 100% Polyester Fibre so they hold their shape and are designed to stand up to the elements.
+Ours is constructed from 100% Polyester Fibre so they hold their shape and are designed to stand up to the elements.
 They're also easy to wash and quick to dry!

 The Lazy Susan outdoor furniture cushions collection

 If you’ve purchased outdoor furniture from Lazy Susan but didn’t take advantage of the option to add cushions at the checkout, then my advice would be to purchase today…

 Also available in Green, Blue and Terracotta.

 Also available in Stone, Blue and Terracotta.

 Lattice Lounger Cushion in Green £75.00